Bright Ideas To Manage Your Money

 Borrow Sensibly

-If you know you sometimes need flexibility in your repayments, then choose flexible lenders like Credit24 that might be able to grant a month off or faster repayments.
+If you know you sometimes need flexibility in your repayments, then choose flexible lenders that might be able to grant a month off or faster repayments.
+Find a better rate with a different lender.
+Take the loan out for a longer period to minimise repayments.

 Pay In Cash

-It’s easy to lose sight of spending with a credit card.
+It’s easy to lose sight of spending with a credit or debit card.
 If you’re worried you might spend more than you can afford, pay with cash, so you know how much you have.

 Pre-payment Card

 If you don’t like carrying cash around, then try a pre-payment card instead.
-They work like debit cards in the store, but only give you the funds you’ve already applied.
+They work like debit cards in the store, but only give you the funds you’ve already applied to the card.

 Savings

-If you save every month, then you will always have cash available for that whimsical purchase or big holiday.
+If you save every month, then you will always have cash available for that emergency or whimsical purchase or holiday.

 The Future